p0unter/sys_stat/README.md

 - Disk Partitions / Gap / Swap / Size
 - Net: Download/kps
 - Net: Upload/kps

+\ <br>
 With these properties you can find out the status of basic hardware on your site.
-You can customize/improve the application with argumentation in the system.
+You can customize/improve the application with argumentation in the system. <br>
+/